gillescochez/jQuery.doTemplate/README.md

 ## jQuery.doTemplate

-$.doTemplate is a jQuery template plugin build around the high performance [doT](#credits) template engine, which explains the name.
+$.doTemplate is a jQuery template plugin build around the high performance [doT](#credits) template engine, which is where the name come from and, well, it clearly state what it does too :)

-It provides similar features as the popular jquery.tmpl but aims to provide an API that is easier to use and doesn't take extend jQuery too much.
-Also it doesn't store templates for you, but as each template is an object you can easily cache them and reuse them yourself.
+It provides similar features than jQuery.tmpl but aims to provide a simplier API and has better performance than the former, also it's template syntax is different and it doesn't allow you to store templates.
+However this is easily done as template object can be cached, reused and even served as base for a new template creation.

 ### Menu